PolyhedralDev/Terra/README.md

 * Fabric
     * `runClient` - Run a Minecraft Fabric client with Terra installed.
     * `runServer` - Run a Minecraft Fabric server with Terra installed.
-* Forge
-    * `runClient` - Run a Minecraft Forge client with Terra installed.
-    * `runServer` - Run a Minecraft Forge server with Terra installed.

 ## Contributing